A Boxed Context is a collection of context entries, presented in the form of a table, followed by a final result expression.

 These context entries consist of a variable paired with a value expression and can be thought of as intermediate results.
 This allows for complex expressions to be decomposed into a series of simple expressions, with the final result being evaluated in a much simpler form.

 The Boxed Context type is supported in both the Decision and the Business Knowledge Model element types.
-It is denoted with the icon.
+It is denoted by the icon.

 On a diagram, double-click on a Decision element or BKM element.